LeonTrii/Playground/README.md

 # Small projects
 Small projects that I've completed :D

+Countdown-timer: Three prompts will pop up in which you enter the year, month, and day.
+Afterwards, it counts down.

-Frisk-and-Toriel: created to celebrate Deltarune Chapter 2.
+Frisk-and-Toriel: Created to celebrate Deltarune Chapter 2.
 Although Frisk is not from Deltarune, I thought it was close enough.

-Kirby-animation: waving Kirby with a beating heart on his left hand.
+Kirby-animation: Waving Kirby with a beating heart on his left hand.

-Product-landing-page: a made up website with fake products about finding spiders.
+Product-landing-page: A made up website with fake products about finding spiders.
 (Will update)

-Survey-form: a Rick Roll YouTube link upon submitting the form.
+Survey-form: A Rick Roll YouTube link upon submitting the form.